anuraio/anura-sdk-js/README.md

-# Anura SDK for JavaScript
+# Anura SDK for JavaScript (Node.js)
-The **Anura SDK for JavaScript** makes it easy for developers to utilize Anura Direct within their JavaScript code, and begin analyzing their traffic.
+The **Anura SDK for JavaScript (Node.js)** makes it easy for developers to utilize Anura Direct within their JavaScript code, and begin analyzing their traffic.
 You can get started in minutes by installing the SDK from [npm](https://www.npmjs.com/).

 ## Getting Started
 1. **Have an open active account with Anura**.
 You an see more about Anura's offerings [here.](https://www.anura.io/product#plans-pricing)